fozziethebeat/TopicModelComparison/README.md

 With all the pre-processing completed, we can now generate topics for the corpus.
-We do this using two different methods (1) Latent Dirichlet Allocation and (2) Latent Semantic Analsysis.
+We do this using two different methods (1) Latent Dirichlet Allocation and (2) Latent Semantic Analysis.
 Unless otherwise stated, we we performed topic modeling using each method for 1 to 100 topics, and for 110 to 500 topics with steps of 10.